beneath-hq/beneath/docs/reading-writing-data/warehouse-queries.md

 ## Deduplicating by key

 Every record in a stream is added to the warehouse.
-That means if you write multiple records with the same schema key, they will all be counted in the query results.
-To enable deduplication of records with the same key, we include two hidden columns for each record:
+That means if you write multiple records with the same schema key, they will all be processed by the query.
+To support deduplication of records with the same key, we include two hidden columns for each record:

 - `__key` contains a bytes-serialized representation of the record's unique key
 - `__timestamp` contains the write timestamp for the record